Pavan-1997/AWS_CloudWatch/README.md

     Billing and Cost Monitoring: CloudWatch can help you monitor your AWS billing and usage patterns, enabling you to optimize costs.

 ---
+# Simulating a CPU Spike checking the CPU Utilization and sending notification using AWS SNS